Junta Miyawaki

-Junta Miyawaki (宮脇純太, Miyawaki Junta) is a Japanese professional wrestler currently working for the Japanese promotion Pro Wrestling Noah.
+Junta Miyawaki (宮脇純太, Miyawaki Junta) is a Japanese professional wrestler.
+He is signed to the Japanese promotion Pro Wrestling Noah.
+He also performs for DDT Pro-Wrestling (DDT), where he is one-half of the KO-D Tag Team Champions (with Shinya Aoki) in their first reign as a team and individually.

 Professional wrestling career

 Independent circuit (2016–present)

 Miyawaki is known for seldomly competing for various promotions from the Japanese independent scene.
 He competed in Pro Wrestling Zero1's 2021 edition of the Tenkaichi Tournament where he defeated Takumi Baba in the first rounds, Andy Wu in the second rounds, but fell short to Shoki Kitamura in the semifinals from September 9.
 He competed on the second night of NJPW's Wrestle Kingdom 17 from January 21, where he teamed up with Alejandro and Amakusa to defeat Master Wato, Ryusuke Taguchi and Tiger Mask.

 Pro Wrestling Noah (2016–present)

 Miyawaki made his professional wrestling debut in Pro Wrestling Noah on the third night of the NOAH Winter Navigation from December 11, 2016, where he competed in a battle royal won by Quiet Storm and also involving Go Shiozaki, Hayata, Akitoshi Saito, Maybach Taniguchi, Mohammed Yone, Ricky Fuji and Rionne Fujiwara.

 Miyawaki competed in various of the promotion's signature events.
 In the Global Junior Heavyweight League, he made his first appearance at the 2018 edition, placing himself in the block B, failing to score any points after competing against Yo-Hey, Ikuto Hidaka, Hi69, Minoru Tanaka and Hayata.
 At the 2019 edition, he took a spot into the block A, but failed to score any points again after competing against Tadasuke, Yo-Hey, Yoshinari Ogawa, Daisuke Harada and Minoru Tanaka.
 From the 2020 on, Miyawaki competed in the new format of rumble match.
 He made his last appearance at the 2022 edition where he got eliminated by Haoh.